Handemore7/prueba-tecnica/README.md

 ## Notes
 A team balancing algorithm was implemented using Google Sheets files as the database, with all player properties.
 The algorithm groups users into a chosen number of teams, preserving balance across key metrics to avoid possible user frustration with team assignments.

+## Maintenance & Updates

+- Keep your dependencies up to date (`npm update`).
+- Regularly review your Google Sheets for data consistency.
+- If you change the structure of your sheets, update the code and documentation accordingly.

+## Testing

+For production or critical use, consider adding automated tests (e.g., with Jest) for the team balancing and validation logic.

 -## Assumptions

 The following assumptions are made in the team balancing and aggregation process: